 If you didn't have time to read the full blog, or want a take-away, check out this easy to digest infographic version!

 Well there you have it!
-Whether you’re a new business on the block deciding whether or not a logo is a worthwhile investment, or an established organisation wondering if a rebrand is a good idea, we hope this has helped you to see that a logo is an integral asset to the success of any business.
+Whether you’re a new business on the block deciding whether or not a logo is a worthwhile investment, or an established organisation wondering if a rebrand is a good idea, we hope this has helped you to see that a great logo design is an integral asset to the success of any business.
 It may seem low on the priority list, but it shouldn’t be.
 A good logo forms the foundation for a strong and cohesive brand, and when done correctly, will make a business more profitable.

 At Red Kite Design we endeavour to help businesses avoid these pitfalls, and set the stage for future success.
 We design logos and identity systems to suit every client's unique requirements, making sure all the boxes are ticked!
 If you’re interested in us creating a logo for your business, get in touch to discuss your project.
 Drop us a line at email@example.com, or request a quote.

 Choosing the perfect logo for your business is never a simple task.
 There is no 'one size fits all' solution.
 Selecting the correct type of logo is an important first step when creating or refreshing your company's identity.
-To help distinguish between these different types of logos and understand which may be most appropriate for you, I have broken these into 7 key categories.
+To help distinguish between these different types of logos and understand which may be most appropriate for you, we have broken these into 7 key categories.
 Continue reading for a closer look at the 7 types of logo, when each is most suitable to use, and examples of well known companies that utilise each style and why.

 A lettermark logo is an abbreviation of a company's name using the first letter of each word, otherwise known as an initialism.
 The letters are pronounced separately, for example the BBC (British Broadcasting Corporation).